waynegraham/registry.clir.org/_projects/2008-revealing-hidden-collections-in-the-northwest.md

 ---
 layout: project
-title: "Revealing Hidden Collections in the Northwest"
+title: Revealing Hidden Collections in the Northwest
 ---